username29800/alpine-chroot-setup/README.md

 This is an automated shell script to set up a **full-featured Alpine Linux desktop** environment using the **MATE** desktop and **TigerVNC**, designed for lightweight remote or local use.

-It includes theming, fonts, developer tools, and Korean input support.
+It includes theming, fonts, developer tools, and CJK input support via ibus.
 Perfect for quickly bootstrapping a minimal Alpine system into a usable desktop with one command.

 ---